 The crisis is making me reconsider many things.
 It will certainly change the way we interact, and even how we do business.

-In the beginning it unfolded as in any other country.
+In the beginning, it unfolded as in any other country.
 We heard about what was happening China, but if felt very far away – we all thought that it wouldn’t reach us.
-Unfortunately we quickly realised that was not the case.
-We live in very connected world and at the beginning of February we started hearing of the first cases in Italy.
+Unfortunately, we quickly realised that was not the case.
+We live in a very connected world and at the beginning of February, we started hearing of the first cases in Italy.

 When this happened we were preparing for the Salone del Mobile, but already we are asking whether we should be investing in presenting our work there, instead of concentrating on creating beautiful and meaningful products.
 And, as we are now all working from home, using video conferencing software, emails and phone calls, I’ve found that the quality of our conversations has been much better than what it used to be, especially when we do our daily calls with the board.
 We are all less distracted, more focused.